Easter at Morden Hall Park

 We've got the best bridge for playing pooh sticks (No. 19) in the area and our wetland boardwalk is ideal for bird watching (No. 44).

 Relax and take a break

-Unwind after a day spent running about in the park with some hot food at our Potting Shed Cafe or a leisurely browse in Morden Hall Park Garden Centre.
-Every penny you spend in the Cafe and Garden Centre helps us to care for this special place.
+Shelter from the weather or unwind after a day spent running about in the park with some handmade food at one of our cafes and a leisurely browse in Morden Hall Park Garden Centre.
+If you're bringing your four-legged friend, make the most of our dog-friendly indoor Stableyard Cafe.
+Every penny you spend in the Cafes and Garden Centre helps us to care for this special place.

 Good to know

 There are toilets and baby changing facilities in the Stableyard, the Snuff Mill, the Potting Shed Cafe and the garden centre.
-There are wheelchair accessible toilets in the Potting Shed Cafe and wheelchairs are available to borrow from the Cafe.
+There are wheelchair accessible toilets in the Potting Shed Cafe and wheelchairs are available to borrow from the garden centre.

 Easter is an exceptionally busy time at Morden Hall Park.
 Our car park fills up very quickly.
 Please consider using alternative forms of transport to get here.